 Symptoms of low back pain are created according to the causative factor.

 If someone has back pain due to tuberculosis, they will also experience other symptoms like weight loss, decreased appetite, and an evening rise in body temperature.

 Similarly in rheumatism, inflamed joints with pain in different body parts and problems in the digestive system are also experienced.
 If there are degenerative changes then back pain will be associated with pain in other body parts like the knees.
 Degenerative changes happen everywhere simultaneously.

 Low back pain is also associated with uterine disorders, urinary tract infections, and renal diseases.

 Lower backache can be a prodromal symptom in fistula in ano, sciatica, gouty arthritis, hernia, and emaciation disorders.
 Pain is confined to the lower part of the spine, especially the lumbar region or lumbosacral region.
 In cases of secondary pain, there is usually a history of injury or fall associated with the lower back pain.

 First, have your doctor check all your objective and subjective parameters: CT scan, X-ray, MRI, and blood tests.

 If there is no such underlying cause, then there is a saying in Ayurveda that fits.
 If there is pain, the reason is Vata dosha.

 Modern lifestyles and habits disturb Vata in the body.
-Wherever air accumulates, pain will be created.
+Wherever air accumulates, the pain will be created.